Andrey-Omelyanuk/about-me/readme.md

     5-7 developers

 ### Responsibilities and Achievements
-- sorry, NDA does not allow me to share more details about what I did.
+- NDA does not allow me to share more details about what I did.
     If you are ready to give me an offer but hesitate then I can give you contacts on LinkedIn of ex-teammates that still work in Virtual Clarity.